absolute-quantum/cats-blender-plugin/README.md

 ## Roadmap
- - Full body tracking support
  - MOAR updates on the armature code
  - Texture translation should have an option to rename the filename also
  - Automatic lower lid creation for eye tracking
  - Manual bone selection button for root bones
+ - Full body tracking proportion adjustments

 ## Feedback